arthurborgesdev/argyle-upwork-challenge/README.md

   Now you can run the scripts

 ### Setup

-TBD
+- Go to a Terminal and clone the repository: `git clone git@github.com:arthurborgesdev/argyle-upwork-challenge.git`
+- Make sure you are on the correct branch (`main`, by the time of the project submission, or `development` for the most stable recent one before project submission)

 ### Install

-- Install `pyenv` using homebrew or other mecanism using [these](https://github.com/pyenv/pyenv) instructions.
+- Install `pyenv` using homebrew or other mecanism using [these](https://github.com/pyenv/pyenv) instructions
-- Install `poetry`.
+- Install `poetry`
 - Run `poetry install` to install packages/libraries